adromero/frame-sync/README.md

 ## Features

 - 📱 Mobile-friendly web interface for uploading photos
-- 👥 Multi-user support with IP-based user tracking
+- 👥 Multi-user support with IP-based user tracking and custom display names
 - 🔍 Filter images by user (all photos, my photos, or specific users)
 - 📺 Multi-device support - serve images to any display via HTTP API
 - 🔐 Per-image device permissions - control which displays can see each image
+- ✅ Device selection on upload - assign images to displays immediately when uploading
+- 🎯 Device management - register, view, and delete display devices through the web UI
 - 🔄 Automatic hourly image rotation (for e-paper displays)
 - 🎨 Optimized image processing for 7-color e-paper displays
 - 🌐 Accessible via local network or Tailscale
 - 🚀 Auto-starts on boot via systemd
+- 🔒 HTTPS support with SSL certificates

 ## Hardware Requirements